SiM (band)

-SiM (Silence iz Mine) are a Japanese alternative metal band from the Kanagawa Prefecture formed in 2004.
-The band currently consists of MAH (vocals), SHOW-HATE (guitar), SiN (bass), and GODRi (drums).
-Their musical style mixes heavy metal, alternative, hip hop, ska, reggae, dub and punk with rebellious lyrics and songs with attitude.
+SiM (Silence iz Mine) are a Japanese metalcore band from Kanagawa Prefecture formed in 2004.
+The band currently consists of MAH (vocals), SHOW-HATE (guitar), SIN (bass), and GODRi (drums).
+Their musical style mixes Nu metal, alternative, hip hop, ska, reggae, dub, and punk with rebellious lyrics (mostly in English) and songs with attitude.

 The band signed with Pony Canyon in 2022 and released their single "The Rumbling", used as the opening theme for the anime Attack on Titan: The Final Season Part 2.
-The single managed to enter US Billboard charts.
-It charted at No. 1 on the Hot Hard Rock Songs, No. 5 on the Bubbling Under Hot 100 Singles, No. 2 on the Hard Rock Digital Song Sales, and No. 13 on the Hot Rock & Alternative Songs.
+The single entered the US Billboard charts at No. 1 on the Hot Hard Rock Songs, No. 5 on the Bubbling Under Hot 100 Singles, No. 2 on the Hard Rock Digital Song Sales, and No. 13 on the Hot Rock & Alternative Songs.

 History

-2004–2006: Formation and earlier days
+2004–2006: Formation

 SiM was founded by MAH in November 2004 in Shonan, Kanagawa Prefecture, Japan.
 The band consisted of MAH on vocals and guitar, KAH on bass guitar, and WAY on drums.
-At the beginning of the formation, they called the three piece band "Silence iz Mine" (the current band's name is an abbreviation of it).
+When they first formed, they called this three-piece band "Silence iz Mine” (the current band's name is an abbreviation of this).
 In 2006, SHOW-HATE joined and picked up guitar; KAH left the band, then BUN joined on bass until 2008.

-2007–2009: New formation and Silence iz Mine

-In 2008, the band released their first full album entitled Silence iz Mine.
-In the same year, they performed for the first time in Kyoto.

-In 2009, WAY left SiM, while SiN and GODRi joined the band.
-SiN played bass, and GODRi took WAY's place on drums.
+In 2008, the band released their first full album entitled Silence iz Mine, and performed in Kyoto.
+In 2009, WAY left SiM, while SIN and GODRi joined the band.
+SIN played bass, and GODRi took WAY's place on drums.

 2010–2012: Seeds of Hope

-In 2010, the band released their single "Anthem" under Tower Records label and did their tour.
-During the tour, SHOW-HATE collapsed with cerebral infarction that caused the sudden tour cancellation.
-While waiting for recovery, ONO-SHiT followed as a support member on guitar.
+In 2010, the band released their single "Anthem" under the Tower Records label and toured in Japan.
+During the tour, SHOW-HATE collapsed from a cerebral infarction, meaning the tour was suddenly cancelled.
+While waiting for SHOW-HATE’s recovery, ONO-SHiT toured with the band as a support member on guitar.
 On October 6, 2010, the band's first mini album LIVING IN PAiN was released.
 In 2011, their second full album Seeds of Hope was released.

 On May 2, 2012, the band released their second mini album LiFE and DEATH.
-In this year, they performed for the first time at Summer Sonic Festival 2012.